Algae fibre is photosynthetic organisms that use sunlight to make oxygen and organic.

 Aramid fibre is a name of a specific type of stable and heat-resistant fibre introduced early in the 1960s by the chemical giant DuPont.

 The Atmosphere is a term used to describe the mixture of different gasses that surrounds Earth.
+These gases consist predominantly of nitrogen, oxygen, argon, carbon dioxide, and water vapour.
+Most people believe the atmosphere is thick.

 The biosphere is the term used to describe all of Earth’s living organism, and organic matter not yet decomposed.